3liz/lizmap-documentation/source/install/linux.rst

    git clone https://github.com/3liz/lizmap-web-client.git lizmap-web-client-$VERSION
    # Go into the git repository
    cd lizmap-web-client-$VERSION
-   # Launch PHP Composer to install external dependencies
-   make build
    # Create a personal branch for your changes
    git checkout -b mybranch
+   # Launch PHP Composer, Npm etc, to install external dependencies
+   make build

 * To update your branch from the master repository